frog/text-rotator/README.md

 ## Compatibility

-Tested on Safari 9, Chrome 48, and Firefox 43 on mac.
+Tested on Safari 9, Chrome 48, and Firefox 43 on Mac, Safari and Chrome on iOS 9, Chrome on Android Marshmallow.

 ## How to use